Bourkekev/ms4-power-fitness-gym/TESTING.md

  - On my custom product image upload widget there were duplicate ids on one input element.
 This was because the widget adds and id and class before rendering.
  - I had to remove a custom class that had been applied to the Product Form fields, as it was adding a second class attribute to the element.
  - On the add news page and edit news page I had forgotten to add an action value to the view.
 The form still worked probably because the same page's class based view handles GET and POST requests.
- - On the commity topic view I had to add a dynamic id (with `{{ message.id }}`) to the delete modal so there were no repeating IDs, and do change the aria-labelledby attribute.
+ - On the community topic view I had to add a dynamic id (with `{{ message.id }}`) to the delete modal so there were no repeating IDs, and do change the aria-labelledby attribute.

 #### HTML Issues not corrected yet